Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

-Art galleries are always popular cultural destinations, and nowhere does art galleries better than

-  London.
-Both Tate Britain and Tate Modern are located in the city, and both offer late night opening

-  as well as educational days out.
+Art galleries are always popular cultural destinations, and nowhere does art galleries better than London.
+Both Tate Britain and Tate Modern are located at the heart of the city, offering late night openings as well as educational days out.
 For art lovers, the London Tate galleries are a must-see.
-If

-  travelling by train to London, you can reach the Tate Modern via Blackfriars train station, which is

-  800 metres away.
-To get to Tate Britain, Vauxhall train station is again 800 metres away.
+If travelling by train to London, you can reach the Tate Modern via Blackfriars train station, which is 800 metres away.
+To get to Tate Britain, Vauxhall train station is again just 800 metres away.

 For a true cultural experience, the West End will surpass all expectations.
-With shows including

-  Grease, The Lion King, Chicago, Thriller and Blood Brothers, there's something to please all tastes.

-  The venues themselves, including the Lyric Theatre, are also cultural icons that add to the West

-  End's charm.
-Piccadilly Circus tube station is located in the heart of the West End, making it

-  easily accessible by train and underground.
+With shows including Grease, The Lion King, Chicago, Thriller and Blood Brothers, there's something to please all tastes.
+The venues themselves, including the Lyric Theatre, are also cultural icons that add to the West End's charm.
+Piccadilly Circus tube station is located in the heart of the West End, making it easily accessible by train and underground.

 Offering a retail and gallery experience with a difference, Dover Street Market is a must for shopaholics and anyone who appreciates fashion.
 The brainchild of Rei Kawakubo of Commes Des Garcons, this chic multiplex offers eclectic creations from designers like Alaia, Lanvin and Rodarte, alongside Kawakubo's own signature collections but you don't have to buy anything to enjoy this market.
 The closest tube station is Green Park, which is only a short walk away.

 There are a multitude of activities on offer when it comes to the Thames.
 From speed boat rides to leisurely lunch cruises, there is something to fit all moods and weather conditions.
 Whichever way you choose to explore the river, you're sure to get a fantastic view of some of the city's most spectacular landmarks.
 A number of different trains to London provide easy access to the river and its attractions.